Jujutsu Kaisen Murder Hunt: rules, arenas, points

 - why the "game" becomes a strategic lever (adding rules for 100 points);

-- how the Culling Game can be steered without being stopped.
+- how the Culling Game can be directed without being stopped.

 The Point System

 Points are earned by eliminating other players.
 Their value varies depending on the target's profile (sorcerer, non-sorcerer, cursed spirit counted as a player).
-After acquiring 100 points (excluding "base" value), a player can propose a new rule.
-The program accepts, unless the rule visibly and permanently disrupts the flow.
+From 100 points acquired (excluding "base" value), a player can propose a new rule.
+The program accepts, unless the rule visibly and permanently disrupts the course of the game.

 Added Rules That Change the Dynamic

-Among the most important additions cited in the arc recaps:
+Among the most important additions cited in arc summaries:

 - consultation of other players' data (name, points, colony, additions);

-- possibilities of entering and exiting colonies according to system developments;
+- possibilities for entering and exiting colonies according to system developments;

-- locking registrations at a given date, increasing pressure.
+- locking registrations on a given date, increasing pressure.

 Progression: Useful Markers Without Getting Lost

-The Culling Game is dense, but it can be read as a succession of blocks: entering colonies, searching for key players capable of adding rules, major confrontations, then escalating towards stakes broader than just the score.
+The Culling Game is dense, but it can be read as a succession of blocks: entering the colonies, searching for key players capable of adding rules, major confrontations, then escalating to broader stakes than simple scores.

 Tokyo: Yuji, Megumi, and Higuruma